 The U.S. alone holds over 45 percent of the global pharmaceutical market, making it imperative to stay ahead of trends and requirements.

 Increasing competition and legislation, has required pharmaceutical companies to look at streamlining operations, increasing productivity and making data more readily available.

-Also, over 90 percent of all data that’s being produced isn't constructed.
+Of all that data, 80% of it isn't constructed.
 That leaves possibilities for inconsistencies, non-standardized units, formats and systems of measurement.